KyleDBoyd/331-assign2/README.md

 `$make`

-Once the program is compiled run:
+Once the program is compiled, run the following command to start the game:

 `$make run`